espruino/EspruinoDocs/tutorials/Quick Start.md

 For the best experience, please use one of [our official Espruino Boards](/Order).

+## Already got the IDE connected?

+Please [take a look here](/Quick+Start+Code) for a quick walkthrough on how to write code for Espruino.

 <script>
 if (window.location.hash=="#pixljs" || window.location.hash=="#puckjs")
   window.location.pathname = "/Quick+Start+BLE";